basho/basho_docs/source/languages/en/riak/ops/running/security.md

 Using the command this way will create the user `riakuser` without _any_ characteristics beyond a username, which is the only attribute that you must assign upon user creation.

-Alternatively, a password---or other attributes---can be assigned to the user upon creation:
+Alternatively, a password---or other attributes---can be assigned to the user upon creation.
+Here, we'll assign a password:

 ```bash
 riak-admin security add-user riakuser password=Test1234